All Episodes

 They think Santorum can win.

-People, there may be some protest votes in this, but the establishment had better wake up and understand that Republican primary voters are doing this not just to stick an eye in the in the establishment, and not just to be frivolous here.
+People, there may be some protest votes in this, but the establishment had better wake up and understand that Republican primary voters are doing this not just to stick an eye in the establishment and not just to be frivolous here.

-Now, I had a note today from somebody trying to be a little funny.
+Now, I had a note today from somebody that wanted to try to be a little funny.

 And there's an editorial in the Wall Street Journal today that Romney might be well served to get a little bit more angry about the health and human services thing, although he has condemned it.